Life Science

 Professor (RIKEN) Kim, Yousoo Quantum property With the aim of exploring the theory of energy transfer and conversion processes at surfaces and interfaces, molecular and atomic level studies are mainly carried out in terms of both experiments using scanning probe microscopy and theoretical calculations using density functional theory.

 Associate Professor (Saitama Industrial Technology Center) Kurihara, Hideki Functional molecular analysis Research to create novel batteries.
 We are developing positive and negative electrode materials and electrolytes that constitute novel batteries.
 The aim is to realize a novel battery by analyzing the electrochemical properties of each material and the reaction mechanism of the constituent cells.
-Functional Materials Science

 Associate Professor Kodama, Koichi Organic material chemistry Development of functional organic crystals based on the chemistry of molecular assemblies and crystal engineering based on organic chemistry and supramolecular chemistry.
 Especially, the research with the aim of the elucidation of chiral recognition mechanism of the asymmetric molecule is carried out.
 Applied Chemistry